Skip to content

 Advanced: Manual Build from Source

-Requirements: - Go 1.25+ - greetd - Wayland compositor (niri, hyprland, or sway) - kitty (terminal) - gSlapper (wallpaper daemon) - swww (legacy wallpaper daemon, optional fallback)
+Requirements: - Go 1.25+ - greetd - Wayland compositor: niri (default), cagebreak, sway, or hyprland (deprecated) - socat (cagebreak only — quits the compositor after login) - kitty (terminal) - gSlapper (wallpaper daemon) - swww (legacy wallpaper daemon, optional fallback)

 Build and install: